largehadroncollider/lhcSiteSource/content/resumereviews.md

 - 15 minute one-on-one sessions with attendees during your shift
 - Honest, actionable feedback on how a resume reads from the perspective of someone who actually makes hiring decisions
 - Helping attendees, many of whom are self-taught, career-changing, or non-traditional, frame their real skills in language that lands
-- A commitment of at least one two-hour shift across Friday August 7th or Saturday 8th 2026
+- A commitment of at least one two-hour shift across Friday August 7th or Saturday 8th 2026 between 10:30 AM an 4:30 PM

 ### How to Volunteer